- Launched on Prime Video on September 1

 As for future seasons, much will depend on audience interest and if Amazon feels it can fund its two big fantasy properties in The Wheel of Time and The Rings of Power.
 The latter's premiere was the biggest Prime Video launch of all-time so, if only one show is continually greenlit, it's likely to be its Lord of the Rings show, which is already returning for The Rings of Power season 2.

 That said, we'd still expect Amazon to renew The Wheel of Time for more seasons.
 Judkins has eight seasons mapped out, so it would be silly for Amazon to cancel the series midway through its run (if a fourth season is also greenlit).
-Here's hoping, then, that The Wheel of Time can keep rolling on until it reaches its end point.
+Here's hoping, then, that The Wheel of Time can keep turning on until it reaches its end point.